SamKhzym/capstone/README.md

 # Project Name

-Developer Names:
+(TODO We should fill this out with what we have, and update overtime) Developer Names:

-Date of project start:
+Date of project start: 2020/09/03

-This project is ...
+This project is a Real Time Simulator for ACC Algorithms

 The folders and files for this project are as follows: